If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 In short, here's what we recommend:

-Lusha is built for sales teams that need verified contact data fast.
+Lusha (G2: 4.3/5 from 1,492 reviews) is built for sales teams that need verified contact data fast.
 Its database of 280M+ contacts with claimed 98% email deliverability and 85-86% phone accuracy lets reps find direct dials and emails without leaving LinkedIn.
 Lusha's Chrome Extension appears in nearly every customer story as the primary workflow, and the platform promises onboarding in 10 minutes.
 Recent additions like AI Playlists, buying signals powered by Bombora, and Engage (email sequencing) extend Lusha beyond data lookup.
 But its outreach tools are email-only, its intent data comes from a third party rather than a proprietary source, and CRM integrations are unidirectional.

 Both platforms solve real problems for revenue teams.
 But 6sense focuses on the intelligence layer while leaving data execution to integrations, and Lusha focuses on the data layer while adding intelligence on top.
 If you want both (comprehensive data, contextual intelligence, and the ability to act on it from any tool) there's a third option worth considering.

-ZoomInfo is an AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data foundation fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through the dedicated GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

 If you want the most comprehensive B2B data, contextual intelligence, and the ability to use it anywhere your team works, see how ZoomInfo works for your team.